A walk in a lilac park

 The Traveler’s Palace of Ivan III has a spectacular exhibition of gold and other artifacts from the Americas.
 Among the hundreds of items from the Mayan, Aztec and other ancient civilizations on display are the crown of the first leader of the ancient civilization in Lambayeque (now Peru), a knife used for Aztec sacrifices, and an enormous, magnificent totem pole brought to Moscow from Vancouver, Canada — the first time it has ever traveled so far.
 There is a quest for the kids and plenty of hands-on exploration.

 One ticket covers both the El Dorado show and Dali and Picasso.
-For more information and tickets, see the site here
+For more information and tickets, see the site here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.